 Brussels sprouts can be incredibly delicious if prepared well.
 I feel like any vegetable has the potential to be terrible or delicious depending on how it’s prepared.
 Most of the time cafeteria vegetables are disgusting–lukewarm, half cooked, not fresh, lacking in any flavor or spices–it’s no wonder that so many kids hate vegetables.

 I would hate them too if that’s the way I had to eat them!
 But with the right amount of care and attention, spices and flavors any vegetable can be a winner.
-Read my post about how I get my boyfriend, a formerly picky eater, to try almost anything.

 This recipe would make a perfect weeknight dinner side dish or even a great addition to the Thanksgiving or Christmas table.